 Prevention through intervention

 Despite the reduction in unwanted litters, shelters are still receiving more than 56,000 pets each year.
-In Maricopa County Animal Care and Control shelters alone, 11,000 dogs and cats entered as a result of owner surrenders, which have increased over the past several years.
+In Maricopa County Animal Care & Control shelters alone, 11,000 dogs and cats entered as a result of owner surrenders, which have increased over the past several years.
+This year, by implementing a shelter intervention program, we have successfully diverted 450 pets from being surrendered.

 It’s a Dying Shame